Undergraduate Financial Aid

 Federal Direct Stafford Loan: Loans are available to students enrolled for at least six credit hours per semester.
 Students may borrow up to $3,500 per academic year for the freshman year, $4,500 for the sophomore year and $5,500 per academic year for the junior and senior years.
 The total amount outstanding that students may borrow for undergraduate study is $23,000.

-The annual interest for loans first disbursed on or after July 1, 2014 has not been set by Congress.
-The rate for the 2013-14 academic year was 3.86%.
+The annual interest for loans first disbursed on or after July 1, 2015 for the 2015-2016 academic year is 4.29%.
 The government will pay this interest until a student has terminated his/her studies, or has dropped below half-time status.
 The student will have a six-month grace period until the student must begin repayment of the principal and interest.

 There is a 1.073 percent loan-origination fee deducted from the face value of the loan.